-Below the upper crust, the CIMDEF experiment, shows a highly reflective lower crust along most of the central segment.
-However, lower amplitude reflectivity is found in the first 130 km to the N. Also, from the southern border of the Central System to the end of the profile, amplitudes at a lower-crustal level are somehow lower than underneath the Central System.

-Although GloPSI has low resolution when compared to active-source vertical-incidence reflection data, a similar 320 reflective pattern is again identified between both types of datasets.
-The lower limit of the upper crust correlates well with a mid-crustal discontinuity identified in the IBERSEIS-NI and ALCUDIA-NI datasets to the S (Simancas et al., 2003: Poyatos et al., 2012; Ehsan et al., 2014) and also found in the ESCIN-2 and ESCIN-3.3 profiles to the N (Pulgar et al., 1996; Ayarza et al., 1998).
-This interface is present from the SPZ, the OMZ, and the southern part of the CIZ as well as in the WALZ and in the northern border between the Duero Basin and the Cantabrian Mountains.
-It has been regarded as 325 the Variscan brittle/ductile transition (Simancas, et al., 2003; Palomeras, et al., 2009; Martínez-Poyatos, et al., 2012; Ehsan, et al., 2015) although ductile Variscan deformation is widespread at outcrop level in these areas, i.e. in what is supposed to be the fragile part of the Variscan crust.
+- Below the upper crust, the CIMDEF experiment, shows a highly reflective lower crust along most of the central segment.
+However, lower amplitude reflectivity is found in the first 130 km to the N. Also, from the southern border of the Central System to the end of the profile, amplitudes at a lower-crustal level are somehow lower than underneath the Central System. - Although GloPSI has low resolution when compared to active-source vertical-incidence reflection data, a similar reflective pattern is again identified between both types of datasets.
+The lower limit of the upper crust correlates well with a mid-crustal discontinuity identified in the IBERSEIS-NI and ALCUDIA-NI datasets to the S (Simancas et al., 2003: Poyatos et al., 2012; Ehsan et al., 2014) and also found in the ESCIN-2 and ESCIN-3.3 profiles to the N (Pulgar et al., in the WALZ and in the northern border between the Duero Basin and the Cantabrian Mountains.
+It has been regarded as the Variscan brittle/ductile transition (Simancas, et al., 2003; Palomeras, et al., 2009; Martínez-Poyatos, et al., 2012; Ehsan, et al., 2015) although ductile Variscan deformation is widespread at outcrop level in these areas, i.e. in what is supposed to be the fragile part of the Variscan crust.
 From a seismic point of view, this interface characterizes the division between the top of a highly laminated lower crust and a more transparent upper crust.
 Furthermore, this boundary separates areas with different patterns of deformation suggesting that the former might act as a detachment.
-Estimations 330 of shortening at upper- and lower-crust levels, suggest that this detachment might have accommodated most of the deformation (Martínez-Poyatos, et al., 2012; Simancas et al., 2013) although these estimations fail to control the amount of ductile deformation and the part of the latter maybe previous to the Variscan Orogeny at lower crustal level.
+Estimations of shortening at upper- and lower-crust levels, suggest that this detachment might have accommodated most of the deformation (Martínez-Poyatos, et al., 2012; Simancas et al., 2013) although these estimations fail to control the amount of ductile deformation and the part of the latter maybe previous to the Variscan Orogeny at lower crustal level.

-- As in the previous datasets, in the CIMDEF profile this boundary is not identifiable by a marked reflection but rather by 335 a change in the reflectivity signature between the upper crust and the lower crust.
+As in the previous datasets, in the CIMDEF profile this boundary is not identifiable by a marked reflection but rather by a change in the reflectivity signature between the upper crust and the lower crust.
 In our profile (Fig. 5), we have also imaged how this interface continues to the north at approximately the same depth (5 s TWT).
 The existence of this discontinuity, that represents a boundary between layers with different deformation patterns, indicates that the upper and lower crust should have had some degree of decoupling during its tectonic evolution.
-If this boundary were Variscan in age, its original position could have been modified by the late Variscan igneous activity affecting the CIZ, mostly the - 340 Central System area.
+If this boundary was Variscan in age, its original position could have been modified by the late Variscan igneous activity affecting the CIZ, mostly the Central System area.
 This may be the reason why it appears slightly deeper in the central part of the profile.
 In the southern border of the CS, this interface could be continuous, but also could be imbricated as an effect of the shortening, as imaged in Figures 5 and 6.
 Below the southern border of the CS, there is a small area where the high-reflectivity pattern of the lower crust seems to be above that of the upper crust thus suggesting the existence of this imbrication.
 Nevertheless, to confirm this feature, higher-resolution studies are needed.